nsnivedita/transportsystem_backend_api/README.md

-## Transport System Back-end Service
+## Transport System Backend Api

 ### How to Run
-1- Clone the project.
+1- Clone/Download project.
-2- Change Dataset flie location into utility/ExcelRead and component/AppComponet classes.
-3- Solition has been designed to consume xlt file format.
+2- Open in IDE.
-4- Bild and excute project.
+3- Bild and excute project.
 Application will start running on **port-3200**.

 ### Features